spring/spring-website/wwwroot/wordpress/wp-content/plugins/ml-slider/readme.txt

 6. Administration panel - selecting slides

 == Changelog ==

+= 2.4.2 [17/10/13] =
+* Fix: qTranslate caption & URL parsing for image slides

+= 2.4.1 [17/10/13] =
+* Fix: PHP Warning (reported by & thanks to: fgirardey)

+= 2.4 [16/10/13] =
+* Fix: FlexSlider styling in twenty twelve theme
+* Fix: IE10 - "Caption" placeholder text being saved as actual caption
+* Improvement: Settings table tidied up
+* Improvement: New slides are resized during addition to the slideshow
+* Improvement: Default slideshow size increased to 700x300
+* Improvement: Image filename now displayed for each slide (instead of image dimensions)
+* Improvement: Replace deprecated 'live()' jQuery call with 'on()'
+* Improvement: Polish Language pack added (thanks to gordon34)
+* Improvement: Chinese language pack added (thanks to 断青丝)
+* Improvement: 'metaslider_resized_image_url' filter added (could be used to disable cropping)
+* Change: qTranslate support for slide URLs (see: http://screencast.com/t/FrsrptyhoT)
+* Change: PolyLang fix to ensure slides are extracted for all languages (set up a new slideshow for each language)
+* Change: WPML fix to ensure slides are extracted for all languages (set up a new slideshow for each language)

 = 2.3 [18/09/13] =
 * Improvement: Flex Slider upgraded to v2.2